IRLeaks attack on Iranian banks: Overview

 IRLeaks, in their attack, collected data on millions of Iranian customers, including their credit card details.
 IRLeaks sought to sell their data on the dark web for 10 million dollars.
-Iran was forced to block ATMs in the country.
+Iran was forced to close ATMs in the country.
 20 out of 29 Iranian banks were hit including Sarmayeh Bank, Post Bank of Iran, Iran Zamin Bank, the Bank of Industry and Mines, Bank-e Shahr, Iran-Venezuela Bi-National Bank, Bank Day, Eghtesad Novin Bank, Mehr Interest-Free Bank.
 Saman, an international bank with branches in Italy and Germany was also hit.
 According to TechCentral the hackers accessed the banks through a digital service firm called Toson.
-According to DarkReading notes were placed in the blocked ATMs reading, "Dear customers, it is not possible to withdraw money from the bank because all of Iran's budget and national resources have been invested in the war for the benefit of the corrupt regime of the Islamic Republic."
+According to DarkReading, notes were placed in the blocked ATMs reading, "Dear customers, it is not possible to withdraw money from the bank because all of Iran's budget and national resources have been invested in the war for the benefit of the corrupt regime of the Islamic Republic."

 The government of Iran made a deal with the group to retrieve the stolen information.
-Iran did so to avoid the collapse of its instable financial system, which it feared may weaken if Iranians were aware of the fragility of their network data theft.
-The Iranian financial system is characterized by government loans as well as un-capitalization.
+Iran did so to avoid the collapse of its unstable financial system, which it feared may weaken if Iranians were aware of the fragility of their network to data theft.
+The Iranian financial system is characterized by government loans as well as undercapitalization.
 Due to financial instability, Iranian bank customers are at risk of bank runs.
 The Iranian economy is also under strain from international sanctions and suffers a yearly inflation rate of about 40%.
 The Iranian economy also suffers from what Mazarei describes as the “heavy-handed role of the state, corruption, and the Central Bank of Iran’s failure to regulate and supervise the system”.

 The Iranian supreme leader blamed Israel and the United States without mentioning the cyberattack on the banking system.
-Politico remarked it was plausible Israel or the US were involved because of tensions with Israel as well as the Americans having accused Iran of intervening in the American 2024 elections.
+Politico remarked it was plausible Israel or the US were involved because of tensions with Israel, as well as the Americans having accused Iran of intervening in the American 2024 elections.
 Politico also remarked that the group was made up of freelance hackers, and the attack was likely carried out for monetary gain.
 TechCentral said the attack was probably carried out by freelance hackers.
 An Iranian firm paid the hackers no less than $3 million to IRLeaks to stop the attack and retrieve data.